-for the Fibonacci numbers $F_n$ .
+for the Fibonacci numbers F_n .

 Generating functions are very useful in combinatorial enumeration problems.
-For example, the subset sum problem, which asks the number of ways constant of given integers such that their sum equals s, can be solved using generating functions.
+For example, the subset sum problem, which asks the number of ways cms to select out of given integers such that their sum equals s, can be solved using generating functions.